-Belarusian cuisine!
-How many feelings this phrase evokes from anyone who has once met with Belarusian national dishes.
-Juicy, appetizing, nourishing Belarusian food is undoubtedly popular for everyone.
+Belarusian cuisine.
+How many feelings this phrase evokes from anyone who has ever got to know Belarusian national dishes?

-In this article, we will tell you about ten great dishes that you realy want to try!
+In this article, we will tell you about ten great dishes that you really want to try!

-Very interesting and unusual soup, which has its history since the time of Monomakh.
-One of the few Belarusian dishes where there is no potato in the recipe 🙂
+Very interesting and unusual soup, which has a history since the times of dukes.
+One of few Belarusian dishes with no potato in the recipe.

 The secret of the unique taste of soup in its leaven, prepared from oats and black bread.
 The leaven should be placed in a warm place for 2-3 days.
-Then the leaven is filtered and mixed with fatty meat, vegetables and garlic, after which it languishes on fire.
+Then the leaven is filtered and mixed with fatty meat, vegetables, and garlic, after which it should languish on fire.
 Having tried this unique soup, you would definitely want to cook it yourself, even if you do not like cooking.

-Kletski can be served as an independent dish with sour cream and fried onions, or you can add a little toasted chicken and complement the dish with fresh herbs from the garden.
-Tasty!
+Kletski can be served as an independent dish with sour cream and fried onions, or you can add a little roasted chicken and complement the dish with fresh herbs from the garden.
+Bon appétit!

 Also read: Top 5 Belarus Tourist Attractions

-The business card of Kobrin is tukmachi.
+The business card of the town of Kobrin is tukmachi.
 Something similar can be found on the territory of the whole country, but only in Kobrin tukmachi is cooked according to an old recipe.

-Tsibriki are hard to call a full-fledged dish, but it’s a good snack!
+Tsibriki is hard to call a full-fledged dish, but it’s a good snack!
 Tsibriki is potato balls with cheese filling, cooked in a frying pan.
-An unusual dish will be especially appreciated by fans of foam drinks, because crisp tsibriki and cold beer are best satellites for a friendly meeting.
+An unusual dish will be especially appreciated by beer fans because crispy tsibriki with a cold beer is the best combination for a friendly meeting.

 Also read: Top 10 Souvenirs to Buy in Belarus

-And from the ingredients you need a potatoes, eggs, flour and cottage cheese.
-Let’s start with potatoes: it must be boiled, and after mashing to a puree state.
-Then add flour and egg to the potato mix and mix thoroughly.
+Ingredients you need are potatoes, eggs, flour, and cottage cheese.
+Let’s start with potatoes: they must be boiled, and then mashed to a purée state.
+Then add flour and egg to the potato mixture and mix thoroughly.
 After the cottage cheese is mixed with the egg and stacked on the flat cakes of potatoes (you must make them in advance :)), then one cake is covered with another, like a patty, and fried on both sides until golden brown.

 The result – a delicate potato in combination with a soft curd literally melts in your mouth!
 This dish is especially popular with children.

-One of the most recognizable Belarusian dishes (in particular, thanks to a strange name) is a potato babka.
-The dish that has been on both the peasants‘table and the princes’ table.
+One of the most recognizable Belarusian dishes (in particular, thanks to a strange name) is a potato babka (which means ‘old lady’).
+The dish that has been on both the peasants‘ and the princes’ tables.
 In short, loved by all.